 Google Analytics and Google Ads do similar jobs, with different objectives.
 Tracking conversions in Google Analytics gives you conversion data for different types of leads against all traffic sources; tracking conversions directly into Google Ads is a direct connection that both use click based tracking.

 Now that you've seen how each of these integrations work, you don't have to choose just one to keep track of your conversions!
 With WhatConverts, you can integrate both platforms.

 Having data in both platforms is definitely a huge benefit.
 Before you start connecting everything and expecting the number of conversions to match up, I have to warn you!
 They'll most likely be fairly close, but there will be differences, sometimes the differences can be quite large and you'll begin to question the accuracy of your data.
 We hear these concerns all the time and they are justified.

 A main difference is how each platform tracks users.
-Where Google AdWords conversion tracking uses "click" based tracking and can count multiple conversions on one click, Google Analytics only tracks "web sessions".
+Where Google Ads conversion tracking uses "click" based tracking and can count multiple conversions on one click, Google Analytics only tracks "web sessions".
 A web session in Google Analytics has it's own set of stipulations including time (if a user has over 30 minutes of inactivity on your site) or if the source changes (they move from one source to another).

-With the differences, pros and cons of integrating with Google AdWords and Google Analytics, you can rest assured with WhatConverts all of your leads are individually captured.
+With the differences, pros and cons of integrating with Google Ads and Google Analytics, you can rest assured with WhatConverts all of your leads are individually captured.
 WhatConverts takes the guess work out of knowing when each action was taken, who took the action and what source led them to convert.
 We use first-click attribution to show you exactly how a customer found you the first time they visited your site and attribute their actions to that marketing information each and every time they reach out.

 If you're ready to take your tracking to the next level, sign up for WhatConverts today to see what marketing converts.
 Get started with a free 14 day trial!